kjutzn/cry-ptex1/README.md

 2. A11 device (No point of using this on a10 and less)

 # Disclamer
-I am very aware people might use this to bypass icloud, but I am NOT encouraging you to bypass iCloud.
+I am very aware people might use this to bypass iCloud, but I am NOT encouraging you to bypass iCloud and you **shouldn't do that**.
+This guide is legitametly activating it!
 ALSO: THIS IS RECOMMENDED FOR ADVANCED USERS ONLY, i am not responsable if your device becomes broken (idk how but just in case)

 # Usage